biometrixtech/plans/documentation/api_demo.md

 #### 1. Basic Case

-TODO: What is required vs optional?
-(Note: in code, symptoms require a session)
+TODO - gabby: What is required vs optional?
+(Note: in code, symptoms require a session) TODO - dg: if symptoms can be sent without session, add symptoms to daily_plan.symptoms if no session

 This endpoint can be called to log a new workout session to today's plan and should include the session's information.